wso2-extensions/esb-connector-epic/docs/config.md

 Before you start configuring the connector, you need to have an Epic account and an Epic app.
 You can create an Epic app in sandbox by following the documentation: [Registering an app](https://fhir.epic.com/Documentation?docId=epiconfhirrequestprocess&section=devclient).

 ## Initializing the connector
 To use the Epic connector, you need to configure the init operation before carrying out any Epic operations.
-You need the client id of the Epic app and the private key here and set the Base URL and Token EndPoint.
+You need the client id of the Epic app and the private key here and set the Base URL and Token endPoint.

 **init**